Lovely Momhood

 • Markers

-Once the artwork is done, create a gallery using something like this colorful Mini Clothespins and Rope system.
-You can also create your own by using a piece of string connected to two thumbtacks on the wall and paper clips to display the artwork.
+Once the artwork is done, create a gallery using this colorful Mini Clothespins and Rope system.
+You can also create your own by connecting a piece of string to two thumbtacks on the wall and using paper clips to display the artwork.

 how to make an art gallery for kids